Unique Things to Do in NYC

 I know there are a lot of parks on this list, but Bryant Park is one of my favorites and warrants a place on this list.
 I used to come here to relax during my lunch breaks back when I worked in the city.
 Located between 40th and 42nd Streets in Midtown Manhattan, the eastern part of the park is occupied by the New York Public Library.
 The western section contains a lawn, shaded walkways, and a carousel.
 But my favorite part of Bryant park is the seasonal Bryant Park Winter Village and ice rink which takes place around the Christmas holiday season.
 During this time you can shop for all kinds of gifts and crafts from the booths set up inside the park.

-You can also stop by the Bryant Park Grill for a bite to eat and watch the activities below.
+You can also stop by the Bryant Park Grill for a bite to eat.

 Bryant Park is wheelchair accessible.
 All of the public areas, walkways, and entrances to the restaurant are ADA compliant.